-INDICATOR MEASURE

-2.1 THE LEVEL OF PUBLIC CONFIDENCE IN POLICING

-2.1.1 Number of people in Northern Ireland who are confident that PSNI is accessible, visible, responsive and victim focused.

-2.2 THE LEVEL OF SATISFACTION WITH THE SERVICE RECEIVED

-2.2.1 Number of victims and service users who are satisfied with the service they have received.

-2.3 THE REPRESENTATIVENESS OF THE POLICE SERVICE

-2.3.1 Improve representativeness of the service across ranks, grades and departments by gender and community and socio-economic background.

-2.4 DELIVERY OF EFFECTIVE CRIME OUTCOMES

-2.4.1 Levels of crime outcomes to identify and respond to areas of concern in outcomes statistics, with a particular focus on domestic abuse in 2021/22.
+INDICATOR MEASURE 2.1 THE LEVEL OF Public confidence in policing 2.1.1 Number of people in Northern Ireland who are confident that PSNI is accessible, visible, responsive and victim focused.
+2.2 THE LEVEL OF SATISFACTION WITH THE SERVICE RECEIVED 2.2.1 Number of victims who are satisfied with the service they have received.
+2.3 THE Representativeness of the police service 2.3.1 Improve representativeness of the service across ranks, grades and departments by gender and community and socio-economic background.
+2.4 DELIVERY OF EFFECTIVE CRIME OUTCOMES 2.4.1 Levels of crime outcomes to identify and respond to areas of concern in outcomes statistics, with a particular focus on domestic abuse in 2020/21.

-THE LEVEL OF PUBLIC CONFIDENCE IN POLICING
+INDICATOR 2.1: The level of public confidence in policing